Sathyaraj: Early life

-Sathyaraj was born as Rangaraj on 3 October 1954 to Subbiah, a doctor, and Nathambal, with two younger sisters, namely Kalpana Mandradiar and Roopa Senapathy.
+Sathyaraj was born as Rangaraj on 3 October 1954 to Subbiah, a doctor, and Nathambal, with two younger sisters, namely Kalpana and Roopa Senapathy.
 He is an ardent fan of M. G. Ramachandran and Hindi actor Rajesh Khanna.
+He belongs to the Kongu Vellalar Gounder community.
 Sathyaraj completed his primary school education in St Mary's Convent school, Coimbatore and later studied for tenth standard from Suburban High School, Ramnagar, Coimbatore.
 He went to Government Arts College, Coimbatore, for a Bachelor of Science degree in botany.

 Sathyaraj's dream was to become an actor, but his mother was against it and forbid him to join cinema.
 In 1976, in spite of his mother's opposition, he left Coimbatore to enter the Tamil film industry based in Kodambakkam, Chennai.

 Sathyaraj entered the film industry after witnessing the shooting of the film Annakili, where he met actor Sivakumar and producer Thiruppur Manian and started pestering them to help him fulfill his cinematic ambitions.
 Sivakumar vehemently criticized his interest in acting and advised him to immediately return home.
 Nevertheless, he remained in Chennai.
 Producer Maathampatty Sivakumar supported him with sending money every month.
 He joined the drama troupe of Komal Swamynathan.
 Sathyaraj's first film in a credited role as an actor was Sattam En Kaiyil, in 1978, where he played a henchman to the main villain played by Thengai Srinivasan in the film.
 Later, he worked as production manager for the film Kannan Oru Kaikkuzhanthai.

 In addition to his managerial role, he also had a small acting part in the film.
 His first film as the leading hero in Tamil was Saavi in 1985, which was a box office success.
 He acted in about 75 films from 1978 to 1985, most of which featured Sathyaraj in antagonist roles.